OHENE442/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-What are pointers to pointers and how to use them
+What are pointers to pointers and how to use them well.